fralalonde/strict-yaml-rust/README.md

 ## Specification Compliance

-This implementation aims to provide YAML parser fully compatible with the YAML 1.2 specification.
-The parser can correctly parse almost all examples in the specification, except for the following known bugs:
+This implementation aims to provide StrictYAML parser fully compatible with the StrictYAML specification.

-* Empty plain scalar in certain contexts

-However, the widely used library `libyaml` also fails to parse these examples, so it may not be a huge problem for most users.

-## Goals

-* Encoder
-* Tag directive
-* Alias while desearilization

 ## License